Alexander Wong (scientist)

 Alexander Wong is a professor in the Department of Systems Design Engineering and a Co-Director of the Vision and Image Processing Research Group at the University of Waterloo.
-He is the Canada Research Chair in Artificial Intelligence and Medical Imaging,.. a Founding Member of the Waterloo Artificial Intelligence Institute and a Member of the College of the Royal Society of Canada. and a Fellow of the Institute of Engineering and Technology.
+He is the Canada Research Chair in Artificial Intelligence and Medical Imaging, a Founding Member of the Waterloo Artificial Intelligence Institute and a Member of the College of the Royal Society of Canada and a Fellow of the Institute of Engineering and Technology.
+He is also a Fellow of the Institute of Physics, a Fellow in the International Society for Design and Development in Education, a Fellow of the Royal Society for Public Health and a Fellow of the Royal Society of Medicine.

 Education

 Wong was educated at the University of Waterloo, where he holds a BSc in computer engineering, a MSc degree in Electrical and Computer Engineering, and a PhD in systems design engineering.
 He held an NSERC postdoctoral research fellowship at Sunnybrook Health Sciences Centre, Ontario Canada.